build-on-aws/content/posts/well-arch-chatbot/index.md

 ---
-title: I built an AWS Well-Architected Chatbot with ChatGPT.
-Here's what I learned
+title: "I Built an AWS Well-Architected Chatbot with ChatGPT.
+Here's What I Learned"
-description: Tips and guidance for building a ChatGPT Chatbot
+description: "Tips and guidance for building a ChatGPT Chatbot."
 tags:
   - chatgpt
   - gpt3